hzz0024/hzz0024.github.io/_posts/2020/2020-06-16-single_generation_selection.markdown

 2) How should I estimte the p-value, based on 5% significance in the distribution?
 Where the observation value comes from?

-3) What is the difference between SGS and Fisher's exact test (in terms of coding)
+3) What is the difference between SGS and Fisher's exact test in the power analyses (in terms of coding)?

 ### Part III Incorprate the uncertainty of frequency (p) in the model